emson/elf0/README.md

 ### 3. AI-Powered Workflow Optimization (Elf Agent)
 - A specialized "AI Workflow Architect" (Elf) agent can analyze an existing workflow definition.
 - The Elf can suggest improvements to an agent's system prompt within a workflow, based on a user-defined goal.
+- Available via `elf improve yaml` command with optional custom guidance via `--prompt`.
 - Future: Elf will be able to suggest more complex changes like adding/removing steps, changing models, or incorporating new tools.
-- This functionality can be invoked via the CLI, enabling a meta-loop where AI helps refine its own operational procedures.
+- This functionality enables a meta-loop where AI helps refine its own operational procedures.

+### 4. Interactive Agent Sessions
+- Interactive prompt sessions allow real-time conversation with any workflow agent.
+- Maintains session state across multiple prompts for contextual conversations.
+- Supports the same file reference system (`@filename.ext`) as batch processing.
+- Clean exit options and error handling for robust user experience.